soda460/prokka_tag_ARGs_with--proteins/README.md

 }
 ```

-## Modification 3 of the fasta executbable relative to the original file (lines 1659-1692)
+## Information about the Modification #3 of the fasta executbable (No action required!)

 The third modification is to add the name of the new core database in an array.
-Note that this function is note used by the main prokka executable but rather by a companion script (setupdb.pl) used to prepare NCBI BLAST+ database.
+Note that this function is not used by the main prokka executable but rather by a companion script (setupdb.pl) used to prepare NCBI BLAST+ database.

 ```perl